 Rethymnon hosts several accessible beautiful canyons.
 The most famous is the Gorge Kourtaliotiko, in which flows the river Megalos that ends at the beautiful beach of Preveli with the dreamy palm grove.
 The gorge has the largest quantity of water in Crete and river trekking along its bed, from the springs to the beach, is an exciting experience.
 Other hiking-friendly canyons of Rethymnon include the twin Kollita gorges at the area of Argyroupolis, the gorge Kotsifos by Plakias, the gorge of Saint Anthony at Patsos, the gorge Prasano and the gorge Platania.
 Next to the town of Rethymnon there are the lush canyons of Myli, Vederi and Gallos.

 The gorge of Patsos or Agios Antonios is located 8 km southwest of the Monastery of Arkadi, in the heart of the lush province of Amari.
-The water of the gorge is poured in the the dam of Potamoi.
-Trekking in the gorge is very easy, since it is managed by the Forest Service.
+The water of the gorge is poured into the dam of Potamoi.
+Trekking in the gorge is very easy since it is managed by the Forest Service.

 Mili Gorge is a stunning green oasis near the town of Rethymno.
 It is actuallya ravine inside which hosts a huge number of plants and trees, a real botanic garden.
 It is located north of the village Chromonastiri and south of Xero Chorio.
 In recent years it attracts many walkers who trek along a nice trail.